Every Spider-Man Movie Ranked from Worst to Best

 Heralded by many as one of the best superhero movies ever made, Spider-Man 2 is the rare sequel that manages to improve upon the original.

-The best portion of the film has to be Alfred Molina as Doctor Octopus.
+Alfred Molina as Doctor Octopus is by far the best part of the film.
 Doc Ock is still one of the best villains ever in a comic book movie.
-Not only is he still visually striking and haunting, but you completely understand his motive and purpose almost to the point of rooting for him at specific moments in the film.
+Not only is he still visually striking and haunting, but you completely understand his motive and purpose almost to the point of rooting for him.

 Although he still leaves a little to be desired, Tobey Maguire matures nicely into the role his second time around, allowing for the relationship between his character and Mary Jane to blossom and become more complex in its faults.